surveyjs/survey-pdf/docs/get-started.md

-# Get Started with PDF Export for SurveyJS
+# Get Started with PDF Generator for SurveyJS

 Refer to one of the following tutorials to integrate the survey export functionality into applications on your platform: